TheDarkSkyXD/arch-spec-site/README.md

 [Sign up at archspec.dev](https://archspec.dev/register) to use the hosted version without any setup.

 - Basic features available for free
-- AI features require payment to cover API costs
-- Contact us after signup for AI feature access
+- Subscribe to access AI-powered features
 - Be among the first to try new features

 ### 2. Self-Hosted Open Source